Three Crowned Kings

-The Three Crowned Kings, (Note: Also known as the Three Glorified by Heaven, World of the Three The Tamil Kings, or Muvendar.) were the triumvirate of Chera, Chola and Pandya who dominated the politics of the ancient Tamil country, Tamilakam, from their three Nadu (countries) of Chola Nadu, Pandya Nadu (present day Madurai and Tirunelveli) and Chera Nadu (present day Kerala and some parts of Tamil Nadu) in southern India.
+The Three Crowned Kings, (Note: Also known as the Three Glorified by Heaven, World of the Three The Tamil Kings, or Muvendar.) were the triumvirate of Chera, Chola and Pandya who dominated the politics of the ancient Tamil kingdom, Tamilakam, from their three Nadu (kingdoms) of Chola Nadu, Pandya Nadu (present day Madurai and Tirunelveli) and Chera Nadu (present day Kerala and some parts of Tamil Nadu) in southern India.
 They signalled a time of integration and political identity for the Tamil people.
 They frequently waged war against one another under a period of instability and between each other, held control over Greater Tamilakam from 6th century BCE to the 13th century.
 After being defeated by the Pandyas, the Cholas fled to Devicottah and are later mentioned in various texts that participated in wars in the 16th century.

 Origins

 The etymology of the Tamil word for the three kings – Moovendhar (pronounced Mūvēntar) – comes from மூ and வேந்தர்.
 They are mentioned by Megasthenes and the Edicts of Ashoka, and first in Tolkappiyam among Tamil literature which was the first to call them "Three Glorified by Heaven".
 Ptolemy and the Periplus of the Erythraean Sea mention three kingdoms ruling Tamilakam.